 - Shift dress

 TIP: You can have a few “edgy” or interesting details as long as they are not too dominant on the dress.
-For instance this all-black wrap dress has some black leather buckle details that only noticeable close-up.
+For instance, this all-black wrap dress has some black leather buckle details that are only noticeable close up.
 This is a perfect example of character and style in a business casual piece.

 Business Casual Purses and Totes

 An office-ready bag is so important.
 However, this won’t be like your traditional handbag collection where you have statement purses of all sizes, colors, and textures.